dineshrivankar/fabric-network-extensibility/README.md

 * Sample docker compose files for Orderer, Zookeeper, Kafka, Peer and CLI service.
 * Service to add new Peer to Org.
 * Service to add new Org to network.
+* Service to remove Org from network.

 ### Installation Guide
 Kindly install all the [Prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html) mentioned on the official documentation.
 Make sure we have all the Docker Images downloaded locally.
-We will be useing JQ for Filtering JSON data.
+We will be using JQ for Filtering JSON data.
 ```bash
        apt-get install jq
 ```